-Source: Massachusetts Gaming Commission, Revenue Reports through April 2020.
+Source: Massachusetts Gaming Commission, Revenue Reports through November 2019.

-- (1) Preliminary and subject to change. - (2) "Gross gaming revenue" is the total of all sums actually received from gaming operations, less the total of all sums paid out as winnings. - (3) Each Category 1 licensee pays a tax of 25% of gross gaming revenues. - (4) The Category 2 licensee pays a tax of 40% of gross gaming revenues. - (5) The Category 2 licensee pays an assessment of 9% of gross gaming revenue. - (6) Operations at both Category 1 facilities and the Category 2 facility were temporarily suspended, effective on or about March 15, 2020, as a result of the COVID-19 pandemic.
-See "SPECIAL DISCLOSURE REGARDING COVID-19 MATTERS." - (7) Totals may not sum due to rounding.
+- (1) Preliminary and subject to change. - (2) "Gross gaming revenue" is the total of all sums actually received from gaming operations, less the total of all sums paid out as winnings. - (3) Each Category 1 licensee pays a tax of 25% of gross gaming revenues. - (4) The Category 2 licensee pays a tax of 40% of gross gaming revenues. - (5) The Category 2 licensee pays an assessment of 9% of gross gaming revenue. - (6) Totals may not sum due to rounding.